doocs/leetcode/solution/0700-0799/0707.Design Linked List/README.md

         return cur.val;
     }

-    /** Add a node of value val before the first element of the linked list.
-After the insertion, the new node will be the first node of the linked list. */ public void addAtHead(int val) {
+    public void addAtHead(int val) {
         addAtIndex(0, val);
     }

-    /** Append a node of value val to the last element of the linked list. */ public void addAtTail(int val) {
+    public void addAtTail(int val) {
         addAtIndex(count, val);
     }

-    /** Add a node of value val before the index-th node in the linked list.
-If index equals to the length of linked list, the node will be appended to the end of linked list.
-If index is greater than the length, the node will not be inserted. */ public void addAtIndex(int index, int val) {
+    public void addAtIndex(int index, int val) {
         if (index > count) {
             return;